CyanActSus420/CyanActSus420/README.md

-i do godot and fnf stuff mostly
+i do random and fnf stuff mostly